Police warrants explained – what’s an arrest and a search warrant?

 - To ensure prompt and efficient investigation of the alleged crime.

-How long does it take police to get a warrant?
+How long does it take police to get arrest warrants?

-You may be asking yourself why an officer would need a warrant in the first place if a police can arrest and search a property without one.
-In practice it is rare to apply for an arrest warrant as a police officer now has the power to arrest any person where the police officer has reasonable grounds that an offence has been committed.
+You may be asking yourself why an officer would need a warrant in the first place if the police can arrest and search a property without one.
+In practice, it is rare to apply for an arrest warrant as a police officer now has the power to arrest any person where the police officer has reasonable grounds that an offence has been committed.

 Warrants do not last forever; the police have up to three months to arrest a person after a warrant being issued.